Credit Union Loans

 Credit unions make decisions based on the interests of their members, so they won’t lend to anyone who can’t pay the loan back.
 Because everyone who applies for a loan is a member, it’s easy for the credit union to make affordability checks.

 The maximum amount of interest on a credit union loan is set at 3% per month.
-This is far below loans, which characteristically charge 25% per month.
+This is far below short term loans, which characteristically charge 25% per month.

 Getting a loan